r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

   * `Arg4` is the address of the failing instruction.
 In our example, we have `fffff806697f8304`, which can be found in our stack as the return address for `nt!KiPageFault+0x469`, and translates directly to `rtwlanu+0x48304`.
 You can run `ub fffff806697f8304` followed by `u fffff806697f8304` to see what this instruction is doing.

 Back to `Arg1`.
-If you see a null pointer dereference (if `Arg1` is less than 8 digits or so), in  virtually every case, what is happening is that the cpu is trying to run an instruction that attempts to move data to or from a memory address denoted by a register plus an offset, and the value in the register is zero instead of a valid memory address.
+If you see a null pointer dereference (if `Arg1` is less than 8 digits or so), in  virtually every case, what is happening is that the CPU is trying to run an instruction that attempts to move data to or from a memory address denoted by a register plus an offset, and the value in the register is zero instead of a valid memory address.

 You can easily confirm this by running ub on the instruction address, followed by u on the same address: